About Performance Measures

 (2)K Edward and H. Jermy, Health care quality indicators project conceptual framework paper.
 2006: OECD Health Working Papers: 23, https://www.oecd.org/els/health-systems/36262363.pdf.

 The GIN Performance Measures Working Group (PMWG) was set up 2012 to strengthen the link between evidence-based guideline recommendations and evaluation of quality improvement by performance measures.
 It has the following aims:

 1. To improve reporting on development and aims of guideline-based performance measures

 The first objective in 2012 was set to develop standards for guideline-based performance measure development.
-When re-discussed in 2013/2014, the group decided on the development of reporting standards rather than standards because of a lack of a broad common methodological basis for standards.
+When discussed again in 2013/2014, the group decided on the development of reporting standards rather than development standards because of a lack of a broad common methodological basis.

 2. To define requirements to enable guideline-based performance measurement

-When discussing methodological standards with an international perspective, the differences of guideline group settings and environment led to the aim to exchange on difference conditions and to learn about different cooperation needs.
-The aim of this was to successfully develop guideline-based performance measures and to get them implemented.
+When discussing methodological standards with an international perspective, the differences in guideline group processes and context led to the aim to share our different experiences and to learn about our shared needs.
+The aim of this is to successfully develop guideline-based performance measures and to implement them effectively to improve health care.